foundryservices/snpOracle/docs/validators.md

 #### HuggingFace Access Token
 A huggingface access token can be procured from the huggingface platform.
 Follow the <a href='https://huggingface.co/docs/hub/en/security-tokens'>steps mentioned here</a> to get your huggingface access token.

+#### Optional Miner Data Upload to Hugging Face
+Optionally, validators can choose to upload miner data at the end of each day to Hugging Face.
+The goal of this is to increase the transparency of our subnet.
+In order to participate, validators will need to create a Hugging Face organization: <a href='https://huggingface.co/docs/hub/en/organizations'>.

+Once you have created an organization, pass the organization namespace into the ```--neuron.organization``` argument in the Makefile with your organizations namespace.

+To turn on this feature, you will also need to add the ```--neuron.data_upload_on``` argument to the Makefile and set it to ```True```.

 #### Git Access Token
 A git token can be procured from the huggingface platform.
 Follow the <a href='https://huggingface.co/docs/hub/en/security-tokens'>steps mentioned here</a> to get your huggingface access token.
 Be sure to scope this token to the organization repository.
 The `username`, `name`, and `email` environment variable properties are all tied to your HuggingFace account.